Mark Stemmler

 Mark Stemmler (born August 7, 1960, in Norwood, Massachusetts, United States), was Professor of Psychological Methodology and Quality Assurance at the Faculty of Psychology and Sports Science, Bielefeld University from 2007 to 2011.
 He was also a member of the Center for Statistics (Zentrum für Statistik) at Bielefeld University.
 Currently he is Professor of Psychological Assessment at the Department of Psychology and Sports Science at the University of Erlangen-Nuremberg.
-Since 2010 he is also adjunct professor at the College of Health and Human Development at the Pennsylvania State University.
+From 2010 to 2025 he was an adjunct professor at the College of Health and Human Development at the Pennsylvania State University.

 Academia

 Stemmler was dean of the Faculty of Psychology and Sports Science, Bielefeld University.
 He is the speaker of the section "Methods and Evaluation" of the German Psychological Society.
 In his research he combines statistical-methodological and developmental-psychological issues.
 Thus he cooperated in several psychological longitudinal studies in Germany and the United States.
 At the University of Erlangen-Nuremberg he coordinated the project “Development and Stimulation of Development”, a combined prevention and longitudinal study financed by the BMFSFJ (Lösel, Beelmann, Jaursch, Koglin, & Stemmler, 2005).
 He was also responsible for the evaluation and quality assurance of the practical interventions (training of parents and children) of this study.
 He is a jury member of the MA theses award of the Section Methods and Evaluation at the German Psychological Society (since 2005) and also a member of the academic advisory board of the journal Empirische Sonderpädagogik (since 2009).